 The physical Jamboard hardware package includes a 55-inch screen and 4K display for a stunning setup.
 Mount it on the wall, or get the stand to roll your electronic whiteboard around the office.
 It needs a single cable.
 The stylus and eraser are passive, meaning you won’t have to worry about batteries.

-Jamboard integrates with the rest of G Suite, so you can pull elements from any other Google app used to manage your projects into it.
+Jamboard integrates with the rest of Google Workspace, so you can pull elements from any other Google app used to manage your projects into it.
 With Calendar, you can display upcoming events on Jamboard, then tap an item on the board to start a meeting and present Jamboard to people viewing remotely.

 What Users Think About Google Jamboard